 In cases 1, 2, and 3 the default behavior of the NPAC system will be to continuously retry the message until successful.
 For case 4, subscription versions and pooled blocks will be automatically re-transmitted in the next housekeeping resend.
 For network data download and notifications, provider systems are responsible for either querying the NPAC or requesting a BDD.

-It is also important to note that in cases 1 and 2, the NPAC will repeatedly resend the same message until it can be delivered and a successful synchronous acknowledgement message is returned.
-In cases where the local system can determine that the failure is due to a temporary condition that affects all messages (e.g. a database issue), the default behavior of allowing the NPAC to continuously retry the current message is desirable.
-In cases where the failure is message specific (e.g. a software error is preventing the parsing of that particular message), it may be desirable to respond with an access_denied error to allow other messages to flow to the local system.

 The NPAC will have the capability to turn off the continuous retries for any specific message or all queued messages for a SPID.
 When this is done, the SOA or LSMS system must take corrective action (a BDD, query, or audit) to recover what has been missed.

 XML Interface Failover Behavior